-Down on the shop floors and pre-press rooms of most flexographic printers a near-magical brew of physics, chemistry, and material science create flexographic plates.
+Down on the shop floors and pre-press rooms of most flexographic printers, a near-magical brew of physics, chemistry, and material science creates flexographic plates.
 Making the best possible plate has long been a challenge because all the pieces required came from different suppliers with everything meant to work a certain way.
 It usually did, except for those memorable instances when a plate didn’t expose correctly or wash the right way and had to be re-imaged.
 Such lapses were accepted as business-as-usual and factored into the costs of each job.
 And the presses kept on running.

 Then some Flint Group engineers wondered, “what if it didn’t have to be that way?”
 As they listened to the needs of customers they imagined how much more efficient it would be if all the elements of thermal plate production were designed to work together and came from one supplier.
 Unconventional thinking to be sure, but it led to the creation of the nyloflex® Xpress Thermal Processing System.

 Designed from the shop floor up to optimize the interaction of the plates, processor, and developer, the Xpress Thermal Processing System accommodates plates ranging from 10 x 10-inches to 42 x 60-inches and handles material from 1.14 mm to 2.84mm thick.
 On-location upgrading is built-in, so machines initially acquired for smaller plates can be scaled up to bigger jobs by changing the developer roll width.

 Back on the press, zoned pre-heating uses short-wave IR (infrared) that heats plates based on the size of plate being made.
 This unique approach reduces energy use and removes the need for a chiller or a condenser, lowering power requirements and further simplifying the system.

 The simplicity continues with onboard software that provides operators with all the information needed to run the system, including diagnostics, operational and maintenance processes, and developer roll usage.